 As a freelancer or small agency you need to balance many different tasks.
-The main priority, you may argue, is your design and development work to build up a strong portfolio, but you also need to take care of bookkeeping and accountancy, drawing up contracts and figuring out the right pricing model for your work, and more.
+The main priority, you may argue, is your design and development work to build up a strong portfolio and continue bringing in agency or freelance work, but you also need to take care of bookkeeping and accountancy, drawing up contracts and figuring out the right pricing model for your work, and more.
 Chances are you’re always strapped for time.

 However, one area you should be careful to not neglect is the marketing of your business.
 Marketing may not come naturally to you, but it’s crucial if you want to attract more and better clients.
 And if you create apps or online services as an income stream, you’ll want to make sure that what you design and build is seen and used.

-If you market your business right, you can grow it, start subcontracting or employing people, and maybe even found an agency if that’s what you aspire to.
+If you market your business right, you can grow it from landing your first client to going full-time, start subcontracting or employing people, and maybe even found an agency if that’s what you aspire to.
 It’s a busy market—you’re competing with big businesses, freelance marketplaces, and an army of freelancers.
 Pay proper attention to marketing, and you’ll stand out and get yourself noticed.

-We talked to some leading consultants, co-founders, creative directors, and designers to find out how they approach marketing.
-Here are 10 ways you should consider:
+Luckily, marketing can be anything from your social media presence, to how you present previous work online, to how you interact with others in your industry.
+We talked to some leading consultants, co-founders, creative directors, and designers to find out how they approach their marketing strategy.
+Here are 10 ways you should consider.

 You might also like: Building a Business that Works for You and Not the Other Way Around.